Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

+Notice that, in absence of three-forms, the equations of motion become $\varepsilon_{a}=0$ and $\varepsilon_{ab}=0$, thus reproducing the standard general relativity dynamics in the Cartan formalism and presenting on-shell vanishing torsion as a consequence of eq. (\ref{e2}).
+In contrast, the presence of three-forms generate non-vanishing torsion and a modified dynamics for both the vielbein and spin connection.

-\section{Maxwell-FDA gauge theory}
+\subsection{Maxwell-FDA gauge theory}

 Let us now consider an extension of the bosonic Maxwell algebra.
-The left-invariant one-forms are, in the chosen basis, split as $\mu ^{A}=\left( e^{a},\omega^{ab},k^{ab}\right) $.
+The left-invariant one-forms are, in the chosen basis, split as $\mu^{A}=\left( e^{a},\omega^{ab},k^{ab}\right) $.
 The Maxwell Lie algebra is then defined by the following Maurer--Cartan equations \cite{Bacry:1968zf,Bacry:1970ye,Schrader:1972zd}

 i.e., by the zero-cuvature statement $R^{A}=\left( T^{a},R^{ab} ,F^{ab}\right) =\left( 0,0,0\right) $.
-Similarly to the previous case, we introduce a three-form in the adjoint representation of the Lie algebra, to whose components we denote as $\left( b^{a},b^{ab},B^{ab}\right) $, and extend the Lie algebra to a FDA1 through the inclusion of a non-trivial four-cocycle representative of a Chevalley--Eilenberg cohomology class in the adjoint representation of the Maxwell algebra, denoted by $\Omega^{A}$, and explicitly given by \cite{Salgado:2021eli}
+Similarly to the previous case, we introduce a three-form in the adjoint representation of the Lie algebra, to whose components we denote by $\left( b^{a},b^{ab},\beta^{ab}\right) $, and extend the Lie algebra to a FDA1 through the inclusion of a non-trivial four-cocycle representative of a Chevalley--Eilenberg cohomology class in the adjoint representation of the Maxwell algebra.
+That cocycle, denoted by $\Omega^{A}$, is explicitly given by \cite{Salgado:2021eli}

 Notice that the only non-vanishing component is present in the third algebraic sector which, in the case of the one-forms, corresponds to the field $k^{ab}$.
-We define a new set of Maurer--Cartan equations for the multiplet of three-forms and introduce the cocycle according to eq. (\ref{Bv2}):
+We define a new set of Maurer--Cartan equations for the three-forms, and introduce the cocycle according to eq. (\ref{Bv2}):

-Thus, eqs. (\ref{mfda1a})-(\ref{mfda1c}) in addition to eqs. (\ref{mfda1d} )-(\ref{mfda1f}) define a FDA1 denoted as Maxwell-FDA.
-As it happens in the previous section, it is possible to extract the information of the structure constants from eqs. (\ref{mfda1a})-(\ref{mfda1f}) and write down the corresponding dual algebra in terms of multilinear products which we denote by $L_{\infty}^{\text{\textrm{Maxwell-FDA}}}$:
+Thus, eqs. (\ref{mfda1a})-(\ref{mfda1c}) in addition to eqs. (\ref{mfda1d} )-(\ref{mfda1f}) define a particular FDA1 to which we refer as Maxwell-FDA.
+As it happens in the section 4.1, it is possible to extract the information of the structure constants from eqs. (\ref{mfda1a})-(\ref{mfda1f}) and write down the corresponding dual algebra in terms of multilinear products, which we denote as $L_{\infty}^{\text{\textrm{Maxwell-FDA}}}$:

 Bilinear products

 Multilinear product